+Gira Dahnee is a Chicago musician that believes that music is a passageway to the metaphysical realm.
 The conceptual interests of Gira’s work is Afrofuturism: using the past and present to create better futures for people of African descent.
 Harnessing the concept of feminine goddess power, she discusses sexism, abuse, and uses music as a tool to face and heal from these issues.
-She also focuses on community development by using music as a force to bring people together regardless of their musical experience.
+She also focuses on community development by using music as a force to bring people together.

 Musical Works Include:

-Gira’s work through Future Geechee explores modern day personal experiences with people, spirits, and the creator.
+Gira’s work through "Future Geechee" explores modern day personal experiences with people, spirits, and the creator.
 Audiences will understand the emotions of a black American woman who is powerful but still learning how to utilize feminine power in the world we live in today while simultaneously projecting what the power of womanhood should look like in the future.
 Audiences will have the opportunity to participate in the musical process and be taught how to use the energy as a healing technique.
+(2013)

 Makaya McCraven's new release entitled "Highly Rare" released by International Athem's label.
 Recorded Live at Danny's Tavern.
+(2017)